dafny-lang/ide-vscode/CONTRIBUTING.md

 After reloading VSCode and loading a Dafny file, you can now navigate to the View > Output, and select "Dafny Language Server"
 You only need to do this step once.

-## View the server log

-The language server is producing log that is discarded by default.
-You

 # Release process

 ## Semi-automated release process (preferred)